 Combined, these attributes represent a transformation in the possibilities surrounding just about every use of live video on the internet and in private IP networks.

 This isn’t hype.
-It’s happening every day in countless applications worldwide with customers ranging from major sports and esports leagues, online bookmakers and casino operators, game producers, social media outlets and many other types of users in consumer market categories to national, regional and local government entities and enterprises of every description.
+It’s happening every day in countless applications worldwide with customers ranging from major sports and esports leagues, online bookmakers and casino operators, online auctions, game producers, social media outlets and many other types of users in consumer market categories to national, regional and local government entities and enterprises of every description.

 For example, in the consumer services space: